 Inspiration Computers Ltd's Alison Grant sees definite signs of improvement in the IT world.
 'Generally women weren't encouraged to get involved in IT or coding 15 or 20 years ago,' she said, 'But now we work with our local council to promote coding courses for girls.
 That active promotion to younger women just wasn't there before.'

 It may be that times are changing across the board.
 Increasing numbers of women are taking up apprenticeships and, although their numbers are still small, some media outlets are already reporting on the rise of ‘white-van woman’.

 Trade associations are responding to skills shortages by focusing on getting more women into their sectors.
 The National Inspection Council for Electrical Installation Contracting (NICEIC) aims to promote jobs for young women in the electrical industry with its Jobs for the Girls campaign.
 Women in Plumbing was set up in 2002 as a support network for women in the industry, and Watersafe runs a Get Girls Plumbing campaign offering support to women wanting to enter the industry.

 This support is crucial for women to overcome conscious and unconscious barriers.
 Many women don't believe they can actually do the job.
-Van Girls’ Emma Lanman highlighted the lack of role models for girls, saying ‘women haven’t been working in these male dominated worlds for very long.
+There are a lack of role models for girls wanting to pursue a skilled trade as a career path.
+Former CEO of Van Girls, Emma Lanman said: 'Women haven’t been working in these male dominated worlds for very long.
 Girls don’t dream of doing things like starting a removal company.
 You have to really want to go and do it because it isn’t an obvious career path.’